 Crimes that Cannot be Expunged

-It is important to know that there are certain crimes that the state of Pennsylvania does not allow to be expunged.
+It is important to know that there are certain crimes in the state of Pennsylvania that do not qualify for expungement.
 This may include:

 • Certain firearm and weapons offenses